fbpx

 Conclusion

-Montreal's music festival season is a time for celebration and creativity, but it doesn't have to come at the expense of sound engineers' hearing health.
-By adopting the right protective practices, they can enjoy these events to the full, while preserving their hearing for years to come.
+Montreal's music festival season is a time for celebration and creativity, but not at the expense of hearing health. sound engineers.
+By adopting the right protective practices to safeguard your ears, they can enjoy these events to the full, while preserving their hearing for years to come.
 Hearing protection is an essential investment in their professional future and personal well-being.

 en_USEnglish